zqfang/GSEApy/README.rst

 * **Running inside python console without switch to R!!!**
 * User friendly for both wet and dry lab usrers.
 * Produce pubilishable figures.
-* Doing many jobs at the same time without using mouse to select differrent data table, differrent gene sets repeatly.
+* Perform batch jobs easy.
 * Easy to use in Bash shell.